hebersolano/case-cobra-hs/README.md

 ### Acknowledgments

 This app was developed as part of the [Build a Complete E-Commerce Shop with Next.js 14, Tailwind, React | Full Course 2024](https://youtu.be/SG82Aqcaaa0?si=k6pEPV9ZSFVsRsIR).
-Special thanks to Brad for his exceptional teaching and guidance during the course.
+Special thanks to Josh for his exceptional teaching and guidance during the course.